cerus/dwordle/README.md

 `/wordle stats`: Shows the DWordle stats

-`/wordle start`: Starts a new wordle game
+`/wordle start`: Starts a new wordle game with the specified word list (`official` if none is specified)

 `/wordle end`: Ends a running wordle game